 The U.S. Embassy will continue to send out regular updates to U.S. citizens living in or traveling to EG until health officials declare an end to the crisis.
 These alerts will also be posted to the Embassy’s website here.
-The CDC’s webpage on the MVD outbreak in EG includes updates and travel advisories, and additional information can be found in the WHO’s original health alert.
+More information on MVD can be found on the CDC’s website.

 Actions to Take:

 - Immediately report to a qualified medical professional if you experience fever, muscle soreness, weakness, abdominal pain, diarrhea, nausea, vomiting, or hemorrhaging.

 - Avoid contact with any individuals experiencing these symptoms or any people who have had contact with individuals displaying those symptoms.